Sloppy builders may be contributing to building inspection delays

 Some developers were clogging council inspection systems too, by booking multiple inspections at once, without checking to see whether all the properties in the development would be ready by that time, he said.

-A residential home can be subject to 15 separate inspections under some local bylaws in New Zealand, and each one has to be completed before the next one can be booked.
+A residential home can be subject to 15 separate inspections under some local bylaws in New Zealand, and each has to be completed before the next can be booked.

 Statistics New Zealand data also shows consents for new homes rose rapidly in the past year.